OpenGeoVis/PVGeo/docs/index.md

 ## Macros and Scripts
 - [ ] How to start making your own scripts (tips, tricks, and general advice)
 - [ ] Save screenshots in isometric views, side, top, etc. in an automated fashion
-- [x] [Many Slices Along Points:](PVGPpy/vis/Many-Slices-Along-Points.md) Export slices of data set along poly line at every point on that line (normal is the vector from that point to the next)
+- [x] [Many Slices Along Points:](PVGPpy/vis/Many-Slices-Along-Points.md) Export slices of dataset along polyline at every point on that line (normal is the vector from that point to the next)
 - [x] [Export a scene](PVGPpy/export/exportVTKjs.md) to a shareable 3D format

 ## Examples
 - [ ] Tutorials for each filter/reader/macro will be in their respective documentation.
 - [ ] Importing DEM topography (with/without satellite imagery)
 - [ ] Slicing/cropping a data scene through all components/datasets (managing links)
-- [x] [Slice Model Along PolyLine:](Examples/Slice-Model-Along-PolyLine.md) How to export a slice of a data set projected on a vtkPolyLine (capabilities are currently present in ParaView)
+- [x] [Slice Model Along PolyLine:](Examples/Slice-Model-Along-PolyLine.md) How to export a slice of a dataset projected on a vtkPolyLine (capabilities are currently present in ParaView)